Tokenization

 Compared to the original tokenization, where all words are split solely by whitespaces, the more advanced tokenizer increases the number of word tokens from 305 to 363 and the number of word types from 180 to 197 because all punctuation symbols, as well as reference numbers, are now introduced as individual tokens.

-Despite the increase in word types, using a more advanced tokenizer effectively mitigates the issue of sparsity in language modeling.
+Q6: The use of a more advanced tokenizer mitigates the issue of sparsity.
 What exactly is the sparsity issue, and how can appropriate tokenization help alleviate it?

 References